Accounts Payable Fraud: Definition, Types, Detection and Prevention Methods

 Data analytics for fraud detection need not be limited to purchases and payments.
 Using a vendor's master record, for example, an employee might enter their bank account information.
 The employee's bank account is credited as a result of this.
 The employee then goes into the vendor master file and undoes the transaction.

 Vendor master change data can detect changes that are reverted within a short period using data analytics.
 Automated alerts for unusual changes and periodic audits of vendor data can serve as preventive measures.
 A thorough analysis of historical vendor records and communication channels with vendors can further expose inconsistencies.
 By remaining vigilant to abrupt alterations in vendor master files, organizations can fortify their defense against fraudulent activities aimed at exploiting vulnerabilities in the accounts payable process.
+According to a recent study by KPMG, approximately 20% of vendor details in a typical Vendor Master File may be inaccurate.
+Further analysis by ‘eftsure’ suggests this figure could be as high as 25%.

 6. Invoices That Do Not Have Corresponding Receipts